Tarzan: Name

+Burroughs considered other names for the character, including "Zantar" and "Tublat Zan", before he settled on "Tarzan".
+In the language of the Mangani, or great apes, Tarzan means "white–skin".
+Though the copyright on Tarzan of the Apes has expired in the United States and in other countries, Edgar Rice Burroughs, Inc. claims the name "Tarzan" as a trademark.

+The community of Tarzana, Los Angeles, occupies the former Tarzana Ranch, owned by Burroughs and named for Tarzan.

 Jane

 As an 18-year-old, Tarzan meets a young American woman named Jane Porter.
 She, her father, and others of their party are marooned on the same coastal jungle area where Tarzan's human parents were 20 years earlier.
 When Jane returns to the United States, Tarzan leaves the jungle in search of her, his one true love.
 In The Return of Tarzan, Tarzan and Jane marry.
 In later books, he lives with her for a time in England.
 They have one son, Jack, who takes the ape name Korak (the Killer).
-Tarzan is contemptuous of what he sees as the hypocrisy of civilization, so Jane and he return to Africa, making their home on an extensive estate in British East Africa that becomes a base for Tarzan's later adventures.
+Tarzan is contemptuous of what he sees as the hypocrisy of civilization, so Jane and he return to sub-Saharan Africa, making their home on an extensive estate in British East Africa that becomes a base for Tarzan's later adventures.

 As revealed in Tarzan's Quest, Tarzan, Jane, Tarzan's monkey friend Nkima, and their allies gained some of the Kavuru's pills that grant immortality to their consumer.